Code-Institute-Submissions/FeedMe/README.md

    3. Try to change the information in any field.
    4. Try to click on the cancel button and verify that a pop up message appears asking if you're sure you want to cancel.
    5. Try to click yes and verify that it leads you back to your profile, or click no and verify that you continue to edit the recipe.
-   6. Try to click on the done button and verify that a confirmation message appears and you can see the new changes.
+   6. Try to click on the save button and verify that a confirmation message appears and you can see the new changes.
    7. Go to your profile and verify that your recipe was edited.

 **5. Delete Recipe:**